TNolan01/tommy1/README.md

 **Contact Us**

-<p>Self explanatory, this page contains all the relevant contact details for the business.
-There is also a contact us form to allow the site user quickly send there queries and contact details to the business.</p>
+<p>Self-explanatory, this page contains all the relevant contact details for the business.
+There is also a contact us form to allow the site user quickly send their queries and contact details to the business.
+This information is stored in a model, with a copy of the query and contact details to be emailed to a company sales email address for follow up by sales staff. </p>
 <p>I have included social media links here also.
-I have also included an opening hours feature which shows the current day highlighted in red.</p>
+I have also included an opening hours feature which shows the current day highlighted in red. </p>
 <p>Below the contact details and contact us form there is link to subscribe to the newsletter.
-There is animated border around this button to attract the site users attention.</p>
+There is animated border around this button to attract the site users attention. </p>
 <p>This page also contains an embedded Google Map with the location of the business central on the rendered map.
-Just below the map there is link to allow any user subscribed to newsletter to unsubscribe, naturally if the user tries to unsubscribe from the newsletter mailing list with an email address thats not on the list they will receive a validation error message.</p>
+Just below the map there is link to allow any user subscribed to newsletter to unsubscribe, naturally if the user tries to unsubscribe from the newsletter mailing list with an email address that is not on the list they will receive a validation error message.</p>
 <br>

 <p align="center" width="100%">